Back in 2017, we reviewed Patagonia’s Foot Tractor wading boot. We gave it a glowing review for all-day comfort, traction, and fit.

 Two midsoles—one rubber and one polyurethane—make this a comfortable book for all-day hiking.
 They soak up a lot of impact and blunt sharp rocks that you’ll often find in riverbeds.

 Where the Danner version of the foot tractor really stands out is the sole.
 You have three options: rubber, aluminum, and felt.

-The rubber sole is made with Vibram rubber for grip and durability.
+The Patagonia Danner Sticky Rubber sole is made with Vibram rubber for grip and durability.
 If you’re looking for an all-around hiking and wading boot, this is a good choice.
 You get the same Vibram rubber you’ve come to expect from just about every boot out there.

 Aluminum plates add extra grip (which we found to be hugely useful on the previous Foot Tractor) in the aluminum version of the Danner Patagonia Boot sole.
 The plates are designed to cut through river slime, and will really dig into softer surfaces.
 The metal is soft enough to give you extra grip on hard ones, too.

 And the new felt version is great for getting grip on slippery rocks.
 Flyfishermen have long used felt to maintain traction when they’re in the water, and the debate between rubber and felt has raged for years.
 If you’re on the felt side, this is the boot for you.

 Danner’s Foot Tractor is designed to be worn with wader booties or thick socks, and Patagonia recommends choosing your regular street shoe size.

 If you plan on using thin wader booties or regular socks, Danner recommends sizing down.